amarig7238/a-cats-life-in-nyc/home.md

-You are a house cat and wake up to a new day and you are feeling a little exploratious.
+You are a house cat and wake up to a new day and you are feeling a little explorative.

 ---